JSpielz/EECS470_LAB1/README.md

 Start the project by removing the provided stalling behavior, then implement the structural hazard logic for the milestone.

-The provided stalling behavior is set in the `verilog/cpu.sv` file.
-You should open the file and find the `always_ff` block where the `next_if_valid` signal is set.
-This is the start of a `valid` bit which is passed between the stages along with the instruction, and it starts at 1 in the IF stage due to `next_if_valid`.
-The `next_if_valid` signal is currently set to read the valid bit from the WB stage, so will insert 4 invalid instructions between every valid one.
+The stalling behavior is set in the `verilog/cpu.sv` file.
+You should open the file and find the `assign` statement where the `if_valid` signal is set.
+This is the start of a `valid` bit which is passed through the stages along with the instruction, and it starts at 1 in the IF stage due to the `start_valid_on_reset` register.
+After reset `if_valid` just reads the valid bit that cycles through to the WB stage, causing us to insert 4 invalid instructions between every valid one.

+Start by assigning `if_valid` to always equal 1.

 ## Makefile Target Reference